JuneSYi/JuneSYi/README.md

 <h1 align="center">Hi 👋, I'm June</h1>
 <h3 align="center">On a journey to escape imposter syndrome</h3>

 🔭 I attended a backend-focused software bootcamp back in 2022 where I first picked up Java and then spent a year as a DevOps Engineer working with AWS infrastructure.
-After moving to the Bay Area in 2023, I'm now working on telecommunication data and networks--looking to eventually transition to a software/tech company in the near future.
+After moving to the Bay Area in 2023, I'm now working with telecommunications and networks--looking to eventually transition to a software/tech company in the near future.

 💬 AMA about **Military life, Software Dev bootcamps, learning to code**

 💬 Would love to talk about:
 <br> &emsp; &emsp; :chart_with_upwards_trend: **Career progression**
 <br> &emsp; &emsp; :game_die: **All-in Podcast**
-<br> &emsp; &emsp; :rocket: **AI / ML - Huggingface, LangChain, OpenAI**
+<br> &emsp; &emsp; :rocket: **Anything tech related: defense, telecommunications, cloud, networking, the list is endless...**
-<br> &emsp; &emsp; :eyes: The Bay Area culture...
+<br> &emsp; &emsp; :eyes: Poker, the game and the psychology it takes to be a winner

 📫 How to best reach me **JYTechDevOps@gmail.com** or message me on <a href="https://www.linkedin.com/in/junesyi"> LinkedIn </a>